Bighorn Ram chasing a Bighorn Sheep ewe on the cliffs during the rut on a Winter Wildlife Tour

 Wildlife Gallery Book Now

 Winter Wildlife Tours involve a good bit of driving throughout the national park ,the town of Estes Park, and the Estes Park region, making many stops along the way, and generally only a few minor walks as we explore the park for animals.
-On an average winter day we will find Elk, Mule Deer, Pine Squirrels, Wild Turkey, Prairie Dogs (on nice days), Birds of Prey like Red tailed Hawks, Bald and Golden Eagles some days and most winter days we find Bighorn Sheep ewes and lambs and the occasional great sighting of Bighorn Sheep Rams.
+On an average winter day we will find Elk, Mule Deer, Pine Squirrels, Wild Turkey, Prairie Dogs (on nice days), Birds of Prey like Red tailed Hawks, Bald and Golden Eagles some day.
+77% or so of winter days we find Bighorn Sheep ewes and lambs and the occasional great sighting of Bighorn Sheep Rams.
 Some days we see Coyotes, but they have become more rare sightings over the years.

 October to March there is an area about 30 minutes to 1 hour drive from Estes Park where winter moose sighting chances are more like 20% instead of 4% in the park.
 This option requires perfect road conditions with no fresh snow and ice to be safe, a very early morning start, or a later evening start, and we will likely not enter the National Park or see any Elk, Mule Deer and Turkey.
 It would just be a 75% Bighorn Sheep chance and a slight 20% chance of moose if you select this option.